google/identity-toolkit-go-client/README.md

 	}

-	// Validate the token in the same way. token := c.TokenFromRequest(r)
+	// Validate the token in the same way. ts := client.TokenFromRequest(r)
-	user := c.ValidateToken(token)
+	token, err := client.ValidateToken(ts)
-	if user != nil {
+	if err != nil {
+		// Not a valid token.
+Handle error.
+	}
-		// Token is validate and user contains the user account information
+	// Token is validate and it contains the user account information
 	// including user ID, email address, etc.
 	// Issue your own session cookie to finish the sign in.
-	}
 }

 func init() {